pixelws/mch/src/pages/education/index.md

 templateKey: education-page
 title: Education
 intro:
-  heading: IMPROVING LIVES BY SPREADING KNOWLEDGE
+  heading: IMPROVING LIVES THROUGH AWARENESS
   text: >
     It is our aim to share knowledge of mast cell diseases with healthcare professionals and spread awareness to all medical fields.
 Having knowledgable staff leads to better patient care.
 ---